Asymptotic behaviour of the noisy voter model density process: The dual process

 \subsection{Voter model with stubborn vertices}

-Consider a noisy voter model on $V$ with transition matrix $P$.
+Consider a noisy voter model $\NVM(V,P,p)$.
 Before constructing its dual, we introduce a process called the \emph{voter model with stubborn vertices}, so-called as it features vertices whose opinions remain unchanged over time (see \cite{Yildiz2013Binary} for further discussion on the voter model with stubborn vertices).

 The role of the stubborn vertices is to encode each re-randomisation step of the noisy voter model as instead a step of the (non-noisy) voter model.
 To this end, we augment the vertex set $V$ with two additional (stubborn) vertices denoted $\textbf{0}$ and $\textbf{1}$, set $\widetilde V=V\cup\{\textbf{0},\textbf{1}\}$, and define a transition matrix $\widetilde P$ on $\widetilde V$ as